top of page

 White Brick Wall

 Our journey begins in French Brittany, in the town of Port Louis, where the artists Ortaire de Coupigny and Clotilde Aksin-Frappier have set up there studios.
+They have now been joined by Olivia Lomenech Gill from the heart of Brittany and Haruka Miyamoto from Japan.

 Even though sardine factories no longer exist today on the street where his art studio is established, Ortaire de Coupigny continues to preserve the memory of the places by hand-packing his sculpted and painted fish in sardine cans.
 Having developed his own technique and poetic approach, his contemporary artistic work evokes both Industrial and Figurative Art, Pop Art, and Surrealism.